ZacCranko/training-cookbook/docs/training_cookbook.md

 {{ tagged_block('training_cookbook.py', 'train-loop', "6:7" )}}
 record_writer({"step": step, "learning_rate": learning_rate(step)} | metrics)
 ```
 This is because we have used `jax.numpy` in our calculations.
-As soon as `jnp.minimum` is called on `count` and `decay_steps`, our Python `int`, `step`, is promoted to a `jax.Array` and placed on the default device (a host-to-device transfer), and we have thrown away money.
-Additionally, we also have to request this number be returned to Python for printing; this produces a device-to-host transfer.
+When `jnp.minimum` is called, the Python integer `step` is promoted to a `jax.Array` and transferred to the accelerator (a host-to-device transfer).
+The calculation is now enqueued on the accelerator, outside our main `train_step`.
+To `print` the result, the value must be transferred back to the host (a device-to-host transfer).
+This round-trip forces the accelerator to synchronize with the host, and we have thrown away money by creating a performance bubble.

 The two ways to avoid this are to use NumPy for these calculations or to use the `jax.default_device` context manager.
 ```python